 I am no fan of beans.
 I dislike the texture tremendously, I don’t like the taste of most of them, and I’ve never been able to convince myself that they’re good enough to just get over and eat.
 I can handle a few in some dishes, but I will tell you a secret.
-I’m like a two year old who hides them in the side of her mouth and just swallows them without chewing.
+I’m like a two-year-old who hides them in the side of her mouth and just swallows them without chewing.
 I mean…I really don’t like beans.
 I don’t hate all beans.
-But lima beans, pinto beans and those big white beans – HATE THEM ALL!
+But lima beans, pinto beans, and those big white beans – HATE THEM ALL!

 However, even I know that beans are really good for you.
 They provide complex carbohydrates, are nutritionally dense, provide a great source of dietary fiber, and contain a great source of protein, but I also know there’s no point in putting anything into your food storage that you and your family won’t eat.
-So how do you incorporate beans into your food storage, yet make them useful for something other than weighing down pie crusts and using for kids art projects or science lessons?
+So how do you incorporate beans into your food storage, yet make them useful for something other than weighing down pie crusts and using them for kids’ art projects or science lessons?

 The secret is learning how to incorporate beans into your diet in alternative ways!

-Creative Ways to Use Food Storage Beans
+7 Creative and Easy Ways to Use Food Storage Beans

-Using Bean flours
+Using Bean Flours

 1. Bean Flours In Baking

 Bean flours are used in baking and cooking all over the world.
-Different beans produce different color flours and consistencies and are readily available at Amazon, Azure Standard and even your local grocery store now!
+Different beans produce different color flours and consistencies and are readily available at Amazon, Azure Standard, and even your local grocery store now!
 Bean flours are used by those trying to stay away from gluten for dietary reasons.
 Here is a great run-down of the different bean flours and how they can be used.

-2. Bean flours in cooking
+2. Bean Flours in Cooking

-Bean flours can be a great way to replace the ‘cream’ in a cream of something soup.
+Bean flours can be a great way to replace the ‘cream’ in cream of something soup.
 It is a great way to replace many ‘creamer’ ingredients in popular Meal in a Jar recipes that can extend your food storage with ready-made meals to keep or give as gifts.

 Here is the recipe: